TBDA-Classes/2025G2/ui_ux/ui_ux_research.md

 - `MachineStateTimeline` (bands for RUN/IDLE/ALARM, hover tooltips, shift shading).
 - `DowntimePareto` (top N reasons; clickable to filter timeline).
 - `UtilizationSummaryCard` (RUN %, planned vs. actual).

+### Component Details

+#### **1. `MachineStateTimeline`**

+**Description:**
+A timeline visualization that displays each machine’s activity across time, using colored bands to represent operational states such as RUN, IDLE, and ALARM.
+It allows users to instantly interpret how the machine’s condition changes during the day or across shifts.

+**Features:**
+- Bands for **RUN / IDLE / ALARM** states with distinct color coding.
+- **Hover tooltips** showing details such as timestamps, duration, and cause of state changes.
+- **Shift shading** to visually differentiate work shifts or production periods.
+- Supports **zooming and panning** for detailed inspection of specific time windows.
+- Optional **real-time refresh** to update ongoing operations.

+**Why it matters:**
+This visualization makes it easy for operators and engineers to identify when and for how long the machine was running, idle, or down.
+It provides immediate situational awareness, helps correlate events with production schedules, and supports decision-making for efficiency improvements.

+---

+#### **2. `DowntimePareto`**

+**Description:**
+A Pareto chart that highlights the most frequent or impactful causes of machine downtime.
+It organizes downtime categories (e.g., maintenance, tool change, material shortage) by frequency or duration to reveal the dominant factors affecting productivity.

+**Features:**
+- Displays the **top N downtime reasons** sorted by impact.
+- **Interactive filtering**—clicking on a downtime reason filters the timeline to highlight the corresponding events.
+- **Tooltips** showing cumulative percentages and occurrence counts.
+- Can switch between **duration-based** and **frequency-based** ranking.
+- Optional **export** or **drill-down** to view detailed event logs.

+**Why it matters:**
+By visualizing which issues cause the most downtime, teams can prioritize corrective actions and maintenance planning.
+Connecting it with the timeline view helps users link root causes to specific time periods, making the analysis both quantitative and contextual.

+---

+#### **3. `UtilizationSummaryCard`**

+**Description:**
+A compact KPI component that summarizes machine utilization over a selected time window.
+It shows the percentage of time spent in each operational state and compares planned vs. actual utilization.

+**Features:**
+- Displays **RUN %**, **IDLE %**, and **DOWN %** in numeric or gauge form.
+- Highlights **planned vs. actual** utilization for performance tracking.
+- Supports **color coding** (green/yellow/red) for performance thresholds.
+- Can include **mini-trend sparkline** to show utilization evolution over time.
+- Responsive layout suitable for dashboards, tablets, or mobile screens.

+**Why it matters:**
+This card offers a concise snapshot of performance for quick daily or shift reviews.
+It supports supervisors and operators by providing an at-a-glance understanding of machine effectiveness, helping to identify deviations and confirm improvements after interventions.

 ---